Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Abstract

 \section{Abstract}

-We study offline multitask reinforcement learning in settings where multiple tasks share a low-rank representation of their action-value functions.
-In this regime, a learner is provided with fixed datasets collected from several related tasks, without access to further online interaction, and seeks to exploit shared structure to improve statistical efficiency and generalization.
-We analyze a multitask variant of fitted Q-iteration that jointly learns a shared representation and task-specific value functions via Bellman error minimization on offline data.
-Under standard realizability and coverage assumptions commonly used in offline reinforcement learning, we establish finite-sample generalization guarantees for the learned value functions.
-Our analysis explicitly characterizes how pooling data across tasks improves estimation accuracy, yielding a $1/\sqrt{nT}$ dependence on the total number of samples across tasks, while retaining the usual dependence on the horizon and concentrability coefficients arising from distribution shift.
-In addition, we consider a downstream offline setting in which a new task shares the same underlying representation as the upstream tasks.
-We study how reusing the representation learned during the multitask phase affects value estimation for this new task, and show that it can reduce the effective complexity of downstream learning relative to learning from scratch.
-Together, our results clarify the role of shared representations in multitask offline Q-learning and provide theoretical insight into when and how multitask structure can improve generalization in model-free, value-based reinforcement learning.
+We study guarantees of offline reinforcement learning in a multitask setting \cite{yu2021conservative}, focusing on Multitask Fitted Q-Iteration (MFQI) \cite{borsa2016learningsharedrepresentationsmultitask} under a shared low-rank structure in action-value functions.
+Given fixed datasets from multiple tasks over shared environments, we analyze how MFQI jointly learns a common representation and task-specific value functions via Bellman error minimization.
+Under standard offline RL assumptions, we derive finite-sample guarantees showing that pooling data across tasks improves estimation rates, achieving a $\mathcal{O}(1/\sqrt{nT})$ dependence on the total number of samples.
+This shows that a simple MFQI algorithm is competitive with similar algorithms in terms of sample complexity.
+We further consider transfer to a new task that shares the same representation, and show that reusing the learned features reduces the effective complexity of downstream learning.
+These results clarify when shared representations improve generalization in offline, value-based reinforcement learning.
+The code has been made available in \texttt{\href{https://github.com/MandaKausthubh/PAC-Analysis-of-MFQI}{[github.com/MandaKausthubh/PAC-Analysis-of-MFQI]}}.

 \keywords{Reinforcement Learning \and Statistical Machine Learning \and Representation Learning \and Multi-task Learning}